kaykay-dv/pocketsearch/README.md

 Moreover field names may not be composed of reserved SQL keywords.

 > **_NOTE:_**  While not explicitly set, pocketsearch automatically adds an "id" field to the schema (using the INTEGER data type plus the AUTOINCREMENT option of sqlite).
 It is used as the primary key for each document.
+The ID field is used to delete or update documents.

 ## Queries on multi-field indices